bartificer/programming-by-stealth/docs/pbs19.md

   </div>

+### Step 14

-14. Test your arithmetic functions with the following code:
+Test your arithmetic functions with the following code:

     ```javascript